salesvictor/MWhitespace/README.md

 ## What's this?

-MWhitespace, which stands for (Mnemonic Whitespace), is a personal project that aims to construct an assembly-like language that gets assembled into a Whitespace source code.
+MWhitespace, which stands for Mnemonic Whitespace, is a personal project that aims to construct an assembly-like language that gets assembled into a Whitespace source code.
 It will also include a compiler to run your Whitespace codes.

 ## Mnemonics

+On the following, T means top of the stack, A represents the first element and B represents the second.

 ### Instruction Modifier Parameters